 Experimental Animals

 All experimental procedures were approved by the Florey Institute Animal Ethics committee and were conducted in accordance with the guidelines from the Animal Welfare Act 1992, The Animal Welfare Regulations (Vic) 1993 and the National Health & Medical Research Council’s (NHMRC) Australian Code of Practice for the Care and Use of Animals for Scientific Purposes (8th Edition, listed as EA28 in the NHMRC Publications Online Catalogue under ‘Animal Ethics’).
 This study looked at the responses to visual stimuli in macaques (Macaca nemestrina) and tree shrews (Tupaia glis).
-The macaques were obtained from the macaque colony in Gippsland.
-They were transported to the Melbourne Brain Centre (MBC) by professional animal transport, usually the day before the experiment.
-The animals were housed in the MBC animal house overnight and were experimented on from the following day onwards.
-The tree shrews were obtained from the tree shrew colony at the MBC and supported by the ARC Centre of Excellence in Integrative Brain Function.
-Macaque experiments typically lasted for 5 days and Tree Shrew experiments for 2-3 days.
-Data was collected from a total of 6 macaques and 16 tree shrews.
+The macaques were transported from the macaque colony (Monash Animal Research Platform) to the Melbourne Brain Centre (MBC) the day before the experiment and housed overnight and experimented on from the following day onwards.
+The tree shrews were obtained from the tree shrew colony at the MBC funded by the ARC Centre of Excellence in Integrative Brain Function.
+Macaque experiments typically lasted for 5 days and Tree Shrew experiments for 2 days.
+Data for this thesis was collected from a total of 6 macaques and 16 tree shrews.

 Surgery and Anaesthesia

 In all animals, initial anaesthesia was induced using a mixture of Ketamine (KETAMIL, Parnell Lab, Australia) and Xylazine (ILIUM XYLAZIL-20, Troy Laboratories, Australia; See table 1 for dosage).
 Once the animals were anaesthetised, venous cannulation was performed to help administer drugs and fluids.
 Following this, a tracheostomy was performed to administer artificial ventilation and anaesthesia during the experiment.
-Once the venous cannulation and tracheostomy were completed, the animals were moved to a stereotaxic table and head-fixed using ear bars.
+Once the venous cannulation and tracheostomy were completed, the animals were mounted on a stereotaxic table in Horsley-Clarke co-ordinates.
 Artificial ventilation was provided using a respiratory pump (Harvard Apparatus, Massachusetts, USA) and anaesthesia was maintained using a gaseous mixture containing nitrous oxide, oxygen, carbogen and isoflurane (see table 1 for dosage).
 Paralysis was established and maintained using Vecuronium (NORCURON, Organon Australia Pty Ltd) administered intravenously (see table 1 for dosage).
-The animal's body temperature was maintained between 36-37 degrees using a servo controlled heating blanket.
+The animal's body temperature was maintained between 36 and 37 degrees using a servo controlled heating blanket.
 Silver electrodes were inserted into the frontal cortex and needles were placed in the skin on either side of the rib-cage to monitor EEG and ECG during the experiment.
 The end-tidal CO2 (between 3.6 and 3.8%), the airway pressure (<10 mm/Hg) and core body temperature were also monitored during the experiment at regular intervals.
 Dosages of the various drugs used for the procedures detailed above are presented in Table 1.

-Craniotomy was performed over the location of the primary visual cortex (V1) in macaques, and V1 and/or superior colliculus (SC; see table 1 for Horsley-Clarke co-ordinates) in tree shrews using a microdrill.
+Using a microdrill, craniotomy was performed over the location of the primary visual cortex (V1) in macaques, and V1 and/or superior colliculus in tree shrews (SC; see table 1 for Horsley-Clarke co-ordinates).
 A durotomy was performed to remove the duramater, which both allowed a clear view of cortical surface for optical imaging as well as preserved the tip of the electrodes during microelectrode recordings.